 The Prime Minister requested the Minister of Finance to drastically direct the tax authorities at all levels to continue promoting and diversifying measures and solutions to taxpayers, shops and petrol and oil businesses stipulating the issuance of electronic invoices according to each sale in Decree 123/2020 of the Government.

-The Minister of Finance is also required to assume the prime responsibility and coordinate with the Minister of Industry and Trade, the Minister of Science and Technology, the Minister of Information and Communications, the Minister of Public Security and the Chairman of the People's Committee of provinces and cities directly under the Central Government to immediately implement synchronous, effective and drastically solutions to petrol and oil trading units to set up electronic invoices according to the sales of petrol and oil and connect with the tax authorities in December 2002.
+The Minister of Finance is also required to assume the prime responsibility for, and coordinate with the Minister of Industry and Trade, the Minister of Science and Technology, the Minister of Information and Communications, the Minister of Public Security and the Chairman of the People's Committee of provinces and cities directly under the Central Government to immediately implement synchronous, effective and drastically solutions to the petrol and oil trading units to set up electronic bills according to each sales of petrol and petroleum stores; Completed in December 2023.

 The head of the Government also assigned the Minister of Finance to direct the tax authorities to coordinate with the police and other relevant agencies to strengthen the inspection and examination of electronic invoices at petrol and oil shops, ensuring the law, strictly handled in accordance with the law if not implemented or deliberately not implemented.